 3. Assuming a good migration tool is the only key to a successful modernization

-Machine-driven migration tools are crucial to modernization projects, but they are just a piece of what makes a modernization project successful.
+Machine-driven migration tools are crucial to modernization projects, but they are just a part of a successful modernization project.
 These tools are akin to best-of-breed compilers and their role in greenfield application development.
 Yes, we need a good compiler, but without the well-established best practices of DevOps, no compiler by itself can ensure the successful completion of a software development project.
-So yes, we need good migration tools, but they must be integrated into holistic modernization processes that help bring migrated code to production quality, see it through to production release, and retire the legacy application.
+So yes, we need good migration tools.
+Still, they must be integrated into holistic modernization processes that help bring migrated code to production quality, see it through to production release, and retire the legacy application.

 4. Overreliance on code migration tools